 PALO ALTO, California — After an extensive search, Environmental Volunteers is pleased to announce that Elliott Wright has been selected to serve as the new Executive Director!

 Elliott Wright brings twelve years of experience in nonprofit leadership, management, development and environmental education.
-For the last six years Elliott has worked for The Nature Conservancy where he served as a Campaign Director of the Northern Sierra Partnership and Senior Associate Director of Development.
-Elliott previously held leadership positions at Canopy, Sempervirens Fund, and he has been a Senior Instructor with National Outdoor Leadership School and REI for the last nine years.
+For the last six years Elliott has worked for The Nature Conservancy where he served as a Campaign Director of the Northern Sierra Partnership and Senior Associate Director of Development for the Conservancy, globally.
+Elliott previously held leadership positions at Canopy, Sempervirens Fund, and is still a Senior Instructor with National Outdoor Leadership School and REI for the last nine years.
 Elliott has a B.A. from Bowdoin College in Maine, with a double major in Environmental Science, History, and a minor in Biology.
 Elliott was a Senior Program Officer with El Pomar Foundation where he was part of a three-year fellowship in nonprofit leadership and management.

 Joyce Friedrichs and Marion Krause, co-chairs of Environmental Volunteers’ Board of Directors shared this message: “On behalf of the EV community, we are excited to welcome Elliott.
 He brings a deep-rooted dedication to environmental education in our community, combined with exceptional skills in nonprofit leadership, fundraising, and program development.
 We are confident that under Elliott’s leadership, Environmental Volunteers will continue to engage and inspire students, teachers, families, and people from all walks of life to engage in science and nature education in meaningful ways.
 Together, we are committed to building a strong future for the EV and expanding the reach of our vitally important work to build connection to and stewardship of the natural world.”